Apply for a labour hire licence

 - BSBHRM505 - Manage remuneration and employee benefits or BSBHRM528 Coordinate remuneration and employee benefits.

 Apply for recognition of prior learning if you believe that your past work experience or other qualifications can be assessed against any of the above qualifications.
 You'll need to contact a Registered Training Organisation to arrange this.
-Accredited online training offers both of the required units.

 Successful completion of an accounting, business, economics or human resource-related degree or diploma from Australia or New Zealand.
 Equivalent degrees or diplomas from other countries may be considered.